alex-larkin/imakuna/PowerShell/LightModeDarkMode/README.md

 _Note: Written by Claude (claude-sonnet-4-6) on 26 May, 2026, for Alex Larkin_

 Toggles Windows 11 between Light Mode and Dark Mode for both apps and the system UI.
-Optionally applies a preset accent color to the taskbar and title bar in either mode.
+Optionally applies a preset accent color to the taskbar and title bar in dark mode.
 Changes take effect immediately — no sign-out or restart required.

 ---